cardillan/mindcode/doc/syntax/optimizations/BOOLEAN-OPTIMIZATION.markdown

 print *tmp2
 ```

 The optimization can handle nested/chained if expressions as well as expressions assigning values to different variables in each branch.
-It is applied if the average execution time is improved by the optimization, unless the optimization goal is set to `size`, in which case the optimization is always applied.
-(The code size is always reduced thanks to avoiding any jumps.)

 ```Mindcode
 set target = 8;